streetturtle/streetturtle.github.io/_posts/2016-01-05-how-to-create-widget.markdown

 comments: true
 tags:
  - awesome wm
 description: Here is tutorial on how to create simple widget for Awesome WM.
 As an example we'll create a text widget which will show currency rate.
 The given approach is very flexible since we will use the output of a script, so depending on your knowledge/experience you can use any language (bash, python, ruby or even groovy or java).
-Another good thing here is usage of DBus to send data to the widget.
+Another good thing here is usage of DBus to send messages between scripts and Awesome.
 comments: true
 ---